pandubaraja/puppy-app/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-AdoptMe is a pet listing app that shows available pet to adopt.
+Embrace is a pet listing app that shows available pets to adopt.
 The data only shows doggos for now.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->